-Locally and nationally, systemic social and racial inequities result in many people feeling unwelcome and unsafe in outdoor spaces.
-We are proud to join a growing movement of land trusts and conservation organizations in publicly acknowledging that everyone should feel safe and welcome in nature, and that the health of our natural spaces and the health and well being of people cannot be separated.
-This work starts internally, and we commit to approach our work with this understanding; joining challenging conversations, listening to our partners, and including equity in our organizational decision making.
+Locally and nationally, there are deep systemic social and racial inequities that result in many people feeling unwelcome and unsafe in outdoor spaces. .
+CLT recognizes that the well-being of nature and people cannot be separated, and that conservation is inextricably connected to racial equity and social justice.
+Therefore, CLT will consider equity when changing the policies, programs, and practices that could perpetuate inequities and when developing new policies and programs.

-• A permanent Equity Committee composed of staff, board, and community members provides organizational guidance and accountability.

-An organizational equity statement publicly communicates our commitment to this work, setting our long-term vision and actionable next steps to incorporate equity and social justice into our organizational decision making.

-Equity and social justice work are understood and valued within the organization as inherently valuable to our mission.
-We foster a culture among staff and board that encourages feedback, dialogue, humility, and pushes ourselves to question our assumptions and biases.

-CLT invests in training opportunities for staff and board members that focus on social justice and equity in the environmental and conservation sectors.

-• Land acknowledgments referencing the indigenous peoples whose land we now occupy to conserve are a standard CLT practice in our communications.

-• Our board and staff represent a variety of voices from our community.
+- A permanent Equity Committee composed of staff, board, and community members provides organizational guidance and accountability. - An organizational equity statement publicly communicates our commitment to this work, setting our long-term vision and actionable next steps to incorporate equity and social justice into our organizational decision making. - Equity and social justice work are understood and valued within the organization as inherently valuable to our mission.
+We foster a culture among staff and board that encourages feedback, dialogue, humility, and pushes ourselves to question our assumptions and biases. - CLT invests in training opportunities for staff and board members that focus on social justice and equity in the environmental and conservation sectors. - Land acknowledgments referencing the indigenous peoples whose land we now occupy to conserve are a standard CLT practice in our communications. - We further diversify our board and staff to ensure a variety of voices are heard from our community.

-Photo above: Local students engaged in environmental education, Bayshore Preserve, Bruce Livingston.

-Illustration this page: Stone fly larvae (greatly enlarged), Jane Chavey.
-Photo opposite page: Identifying stream invertebrates, Bayshore Preserve, Bruce Livingston.

-... the health of our natural spaces and the health and well being of people cannot be separated.